BeataSmolinska/ChrzescijankaRandkaQA/README.md

 This project contains an automated test responsible for testing the login process on a dating portal using the Java programming language.
 It is an ongoing project that will be continuously developed and improved.

+## Test video
-## Here you can watch how a sample test is executed using Jenkins, and an automated report is generated.
+Here you can watch how a sample test is executed using Jenkins, and an automated report is generated.
 [![Alt Text](thumbnail_url)](https://drive.google.com/file/d/1iqjgD2_YqJ9pjq-EsHEjjhQZMphff-ix/view?usp=sharing)

 ## Test Cases